functionalscript/nanvm/notes/bytecode.md

 “Bytecode” instructions are placed in one continuous array – not necessarily an array of bytes.
 We might get performance benefits from using a 2-byte or 4-byte or 8-byte instruction word.
-We plan to use 8-byte instruction word model because some instructions contain pointers.
+We plan to use the 8-byte instruction word model because some instructions contain pointers.
 With that mode an instruction that does not contain a pointer has an extra in-instruction space that might be used for optimizations (more on that below).